 In addition to supporting solar magnetic field and helioseismology studies, NISP is a valuable source of data for national space weather, which has become increasingly important to national security and planning.
 The National Academy Decadal report on Solar and Space Physics: A Science for a Technological Society (STS) strongly supported synoptic solar physics (STS, pp. S-6) as an essential component of the science needed for space weather.
 The White House has identified the development of improvements in forecasting space weather as a crucial activity, as shown by the October 2015 release of the National Space Weather Action Plan and the October 2016 Executive Order instructing the NSF, NASA, and other federal agencies to support space weather research.
-In March 2019, the US Administration updated the National Space Weather Strategy and Action Plan5.
-The importance of ground-based observations in support of space weather forecast has been recently re-iterated by the "Promoting Research and Observations of
+In March 2019, the US Administration updated the National Space Weather Strategy and Action Plan.
+The importance of ground-based observations in support of space weather forecast has been recently re-iterated by the "Promoting Research and Observations of Space Weather to Improve the Forecasting of Tomorrow" (PROSWIFT) act signed into law on 21 October 2020.
+Astro2020 (p.
+K-21) has identified the "greatly improved synoptic observations of the solar photosphere" as one of two critical measurement gaps that require investment in the coming decade.
+NISP's current and future plans include active participation in these activities, in particular as it relates to the second key objective of the updated Space Weather Action Plan that states the importance of "Developing and disseminating accurate and timely space weather characterization and forecasts."

-4 By synoptic, we mean large-scale (full disk), long-term (solar cycle and longer) observations.
-5https://trumpwhitehouse.archives.gov/wp-content/uploads/2019/03/National-Space-Weather-Strategy-and-Action-
+&lt;sup>3 By synoptic, we mean large-scale (full disk), long-term (solar cycle and longer) observations.

-Plan-2019.pdf
+&lt;sup>4https://trumpwhitehouse.archives.gov/wp-content/uploads/2019/03/National-Space-Weather-Strategy-and-Action-Plan-2019.pdf